-The word planet is derived from the word “planets” which means wanderer this name is given to them as they appear to wander in the night sky from east to west while stars also move from east to west but they seem to remain fixed relative to each other and the planet relative to them seem to move forward and backwards.
+The word planet is derived from the word “planets” which means wanderer this name is given to them as they appear to wander in the night sky from east to west while stars also move from east to west but they seem to remain fixed relative to each other and the planet relative to them seem to move forward and backward.

-A planet is a celestial body that revolves around the sun in fixed orbits and planets do not have the light of their own but reflects the light of the sun they also do not twinkle like other stars as they are too close to us and till now the earth is the only known planet to harbour life and have the favourable condition.
+A planet is a celestial body that revolves around the sun in fixed orbits and planets do not have the light of their own but reflects the light of the sun they also do not twinkle like other stars as they are too close to us and till now the earth is the only known planet to harbor life and have the favorable condition.

 Understanding the Planets

-The Sun present at the centre of the Solar system is the hinge point and source of energy for all planets.
+The Sun present at the center of the Solar system is the hinge point and source of energy for all planets.
 The first four inner planets are termed terrestrial planets as they are constructed of solid mass and have hard surfaces.
 They are also known as telluric planets or Rocky planets.
-The four exterior planets are giant balls of gasses and are termed as Jovian planets.
+The four exterior planets are giant balls of gases and are termed Jovian planets.

 Mankind has had knowledge about planets since ancient ages but after the invention of telescopes, scientists discovered the presence of the lesser-known Uranus, Neptune, and Pluto.

 Earth is the most distinct planet of all because of the life system it sustains.
 Being located at a very appropriate distance from the sun which maintains a convenient environment that is neither too hot nor too cold makes it possible.

 Notes on Planets

 It’s the nearest planet to the sun and is also the smallest planet in the solar system and takes around 88 days to complete one revolution (to be exact 88.97 days) which is the smallest time duration.